andreipope/codestart/docs/python/getting-started/basic-concepts.md

 ## Variables

 Think of a variable as a labeled jar where you can store something.
 In programming, just like you might have a jar for cookies and a jar for sugar in the kitchen, you have variables to keep track of data like numbers, words, or lists of things.
-A variable in Python is created the moment you decide what you want to put in this jar and label it.

 ### Create a Variable